max-legrand/sidekick.nvim/README.md

 - `{selection}`: The visual selection.
 - `{diagnostics}`: The diagnostics for the current buffer.
 - `{diagnostics_all}`: All diagnostics in the workspace.
+- `{quickfix}`: The current quickfix list, including title and formatted items.
 - `{function}`: The function at cursor (Tree-sitter) - returns location like `function foo @file:10:5`.
 - `{class}`: The class/struct at cursor (Tree-sitter) - returns location.
 - `{this}`: A special context variable.
 If the current buffer is a file, it resolves to `{position}`.
 Otherwise, it resolves to the literal string "this" and appends the current `{selection}` to the prompt.